Key phrases or definitions relating to the Regional Infrastructure Fund

 - The Minister of Finance

-- The Minister of Infrastructure
+- The Minister for Infrastructure

 - The Minister of Local Government